 When you want to delete, change name, create new folder, copy or paste, press ALT.
 A list then appears from which you can choose.
-If (..) or a folder is selected, you can only create a new folder or paste in a file that you have previously copied.
-If you have selected a file, the options RENAME, COPY or PASTE will be added if you have previously copied a file.
+If (..) or a folder is selected, you can only create a new folder or paste into a file that you have previously copied.
+If you select a file, the options RENAME, COPY, or PASTE is added if you previously copied a file.